 Election and credits

-In the event the credit allowed exceeds the net tax reported on the owner’s return, the excess will be carried forward to reduce the tax in the following taxable year, and any of the succeeding four years (for a total of five years).
+In the event the PTE credit allowed exceeds the net tax reported on the owner’s return, the excess will be carried forward to reduce the tax in the following taxable year, and any of the succeeding four years (for a total of five years).
+Previous legislation limited the credit to the regular tax.
+However, SB 113 allows the credit to reduce the tentative alternative minimum tax as well.

 Estimated tax payments